 Specifically, the ADVANCE Center has engaged in two interrelated strategies for this activity:

 - skits focused on issues pertinent to women and minority faculty to be performed at all sessions of Fish Camp, and

 - a video focused on issues pertinent to women and minority faculty to be played at New Student Conferences (NSC) in the colleges.

-The latest version of the video, which was made by students for students with oversight from the ADVANCE Leadership Team, the Office of the Vice President and Associate Provost for Diversity, the ADVANCE Student Diversity Activity Committee, and staff in the colleges – can be viewed here.
-A professionally made version will be made available to all units across campus in 2016.
+The latest version of the video, was professionally made with oversight from the ADVANCE Leadership Team, the Office of the Vice President and Associate Provost for Diversity, the ADVANCE Student Diversity Activity Committee, and staff in the colleges – can be viewed here.